mergus (diver) merganser (from mergere, to plunge, and anser, goose)

 Ottawa National Forest, Michigan — Black River Harbor

-We were crossing the suspension bridge across the Black River on our way to the shore of Lake Superior.
-A female Common Mergansers was swimming with five young in the Black River, close to the bank, upstream from the bridge.
+My fiancee and I were crossing the suspension bridge across the Black River on our way to the shore of Lake Superior.
+A female Common Merganser was swimming with five young in the Black River, close to the bank, upstream from the bridge.

 On April 6, 1980, I saw my first male in breeding plumage.
-A flock of both sexes flew across Baker’s Lake and landed near a mixed raft of other ducks.
+A flock of both sexes flew across Baker’s Lake in Barrington, Illinois, and landed near a mixed raft of other ducks.